hermanro77/DAD_Project/README.md

 ### Notes
-LIST is not serializable, use Array.
+List is not serializable, use Array.